codefocusuk/cleanup/README.md

   **A zero-dependency CLI to safely clean build artifacts for Node.js projects.**

-If you've ever run `rm -rf node_modules`, broken something, or maintained a pile of messy cleanup scripts — this replaces all of that with one safe command.
+If you've ever run `rm -rf node_modules`, broken something, or maintained one or more cleanup scripts — this replaces all of that with one safe command.

 ---